 Fortgeschrittene Modul 'Molecular Protein Engineering

 This course is an introduction into the principles of molecular protein engineering techniques and their application in biotechnological processes.
-Techniques that will be covered include more various mutagenesis techniques directed at a specific site within a protein, as well as more random approaches such as Directed Evolution, and strategies developped based on historical evolution such as Ancestral Sequence Reconstruction.
+Techniques that will be covered include various mutagenesis techniques directed at a specific site within a protein, as well as more random approaches such as Directed Evolution, and strategies developed based on historical evolution such as Ancestral Sequence Reconstruction.

 The course will comprise lectures on the general principles of molecular protein engineering (mutagenesis techniques, screening strategies etc..) in the first two weeks.

 The practicals will cover a single round of directed evolution of a single enzyme and will cover at least one of the mutagenesis techniques covered in the lectures.
 There will also be two in silico practicals dealing with molecular docking and ancestral sequence reconstruction.